petersteele111/Python-Weather-App/README.md

 # Example's
 Here I will provide and example of how to currently use the program to get weather information.
 Use this information to build your own weather app!
+You can also run the Weather_API_DEMO.py file to see it in action as well.
+Simply just change the zipcode for the location you wish to view and run it.
+You will see the updated information.
+You may change the Object name if you wish as well.

 **Today's Weather**
 ```